-Photos are more than just a bit of colour on paper or information on a computer.
+Knowing the best way to store photos is important.
+Photos are more than just a bit of color on paper or information on a computer.
 They’re works of art and captured moments from our lives.
 Prints are thin, and the digital files are small, but they are heavy with significance.

 That’s why there’s nothing worse than losing your photos.
 It’s a heartbreaking experience.
-For professionals, losing photos can be costly.
+And for professionals, losing photos can be costly.
 It could cost you a job or damage your reputation.
-But even for amateurs, it can be equally traumatic.
+But even for amateurs, it can be equally upsetting.

 Thankfully, we have some solutions.
-We’ve created a list of the best ways to store your digital photos in 2021.
+We’ve created a list of the best ways to store your digital photos.

 What Can Go Wrong When Storing Digital Photos?

 Storing digital photos is quite different from storing 35mm photographs in a shoebox.
 There are more factors at play, and things can go wrong at any moment.

 Memory cards are small and easy to lose.
 Computers and phones can break at any moment.
 All it takes is one spilt cup of coffee, and your whole catalogue of work is gone.